As we move into another year of WFH and hybrid work, you may have noticed productivity and motivation shifting for both yourself and your team.

 Translation: Do your hardest most time-consuming task first thing in the morning.

-If you’re prone to procrastination and find yourself checking items off a list but never really feeling productive, this system might be right for you.
+For people who are prone to procrastination, and find themselves checking items off a list but never really feeling productive, this system might be right.

-This method is all about helping you prioritize.
-If you know what you have to do but find yourself losing hours just trying to figure out which task to do first, this matrix can help.
+The Eisenhower Matrix method is all about helping you prioritize.
+If you know what you have to do, but find yourself losing hours just trying to figure out which task to do first, this matrix can help.

 Developed by the former president of the United States Dwight D. Eisenhower the matrix is a simple tool to aid prioritization and organization of tasks.